 Stocks are stated at the lower of cost and net realisable value.
-In determining the cost of raw materials, consumables and goods purchased for resale, the first in first out purchase price is used.
+In determining the cost of raw materials, consumables and goods purchased for resale, the weighted average cost is used.
 For work in progress and finished goods cost is taken as production cost, which includes an appropriate proportion of attributable overheads.
 Provision is made for obsolete, slow-moving or defective items where appropriate.